McConnell proposing to Schumer that impeachment trial start in February

 The House impeached Mr. Trump last week, on January 13, with 10 Republicans joining Democrats.

-Senators are currently scheduled to be working from their districts during the week of February 15 for Presidents' Day, potentially complicating the timeline.
+Senators are currently scheduled to be working from their states during the week of February 15 for Presidents' Day, potentially complicating the timeline.

 McConnell has not said publicly whether he supports or opposes impeachment, although he has said that the mob that attacked the Capitol was "provoked by the president."